ssmythe/learn_mandarin_chinese/README.md

 My approach to learning Mandarin Chinese is based around listening, speaking, reading, and writing.

-It's a little slow at first, but the payoff is that you'll accellerate your learning the more characters you know.
+It's a little slow at first, but the payoff is that you'll accelerate your learning the more words and characters you know.

 Before you know it, you'll be writing complete sentences in Chinese characters, and easily be able to read and speak them!